The precedence principle

 The percentage of money, time, and space at your disposal would be split roughly 40% yourself, 35% your partner and 25% your children.
 There is no exact optimum.
 There will be periods where you go off and do something 100% for you.
 At other times, you will stop everything to address something for the children.
 It is only an approximate reasonable average.

 Precedence ensures that you yourself are content with your life.
-It sets out the potential to maintain a good relationship and the children still get a fair bit without sucking every last drop of what you have from you.
-There will be less thinking about all the things I could have done were it not for the bane of having children.
+Your children will still get a reasonable amount.
+They won’t be sucking every last drop of what you have from you.
+Some wonder what they could have done were it not for the bane of having children.
+That is not the case if precedence is fairly applied.

 Some look forward to the day they retire from their job.
 Plans are drawn up to explore the world.
 The day arrives along with a letter from the hospital confirming a terminal illness.
 These stories are commonplace.
-We are tied down with responsibilities, yet once we sit down and reprioritise, we find that we are not as constrained as we make out.
+Did we get our priorities right?
+Did we skew things too much in our children’s favour?
+We left it too late, and precedence was not enacted for the benefit of everyone.

-When we take a break away to reflect.
-We want to return and make some grand gestures.
-We say we want to appreciate our children more and will change our ways.
-All those commitments fade quickly.
+When we take a break away, we get time to reflect and think about our lives.
+We come up with some grand gestures, big changes that show how much we appreciate out family.
+We consider doing things differently.
+These commitments fade quickly.
 It is never long before normal service resumes.
-We can change little things to improve our home life that are sustainable simple pledges.
-Maybe we decide to stop cooking three separate meals and all sit around the table every day for dinner, banning any distractions too whilst eating.
+We can change little things to improve our home life that are sustainable.
+Simple pledges.
+Maybe we stop cooking three separate meals and all sit around the table every day for dinner, banning any distractions too whilst eating.
 Setting aside one afternoon each week to do something rather than attempting a resolution that isn’t keep-able.

 Copyright © 2003-2024.
 Ignorance Paradox all rights reserved